antdurrant/word.lists/README.md

 ## Installation

-You can install the released version of word.lists from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of word.lists from...
+[CRAN](https://CRAN.R-project.org) with:

 ``` r